Overv/VulkanTutorial/en/11_Compute_Shader.md

 }
 ```

-If we remember the sample in the [semaphores chapter](03_Drawing_a_triangle/03_Drawing/02_Rendering_and_presentation.md#page_Semaphores), this setup will immediately run the compute shader as we haven't specified any wait semaphores.
-This is fine, as we are waiting for the graphics command buffer to finish execution before the compute submission with the `vkWaitForFences` command.
+If you look at the sample in the [semaphores chapter](03_Drawing_a_triangle/03_Drawing/02_Rendering_and_presentation.md#page_Semaphores), this setup will immediately run the compute shader as we haven't specified any wait semaphores.
+This is fine, as we are waiting for the compute command buffer of the current frame to finish execution before the compute submission with the `vkWaitForFences` command.

 The graphics submission on the other hand needs to wait for the compute work to finish so it doesn't start fetching vertices while the compute buffer is still updating them.
-So we wait on the `computeFinishedSemaphores` for the current frame and have the graphics submission wait on the `VK_PIPELINE_STAGE_VERTEX_INPUT_BIT` stage, where vertex buffer is consumed.
+So we wait on the `computeFinishedSemaphores` for the current frame and have the graphics submission wait on the `VK_PIPELINE_STAGE_VERTEX_INPUT_BIT` stage, where vertices are consumed.

 But it also needs to wait for presentation so the fragment shader won't output to the color attachments until the image has been presented.
 So we wait also wait on the `imageAvailableSemaphores` on the current frame at the `VK_PIPELINE_STAGE_COLOR_ATTACHMENT_OUTPUT_BIT` stage.